GetOccasion/occasion-apidocs/source/includes/sdk/_price_information.md

-# 12. Your total today is...
+# 11. Your total today is...

-The last section of the order widget takes no input.
-Instead, it displays the result of a customer's choices: the subtotal, savings, tax, and total of the order.
+Displaying the result of a customer's choices on the price of their order in real time is important to the experience.
+The special method `order.calculatePrice()` can give you the subtotal, coupon discount, tax, and total price of the order.

+It can also calculate the contribution of gift cards toward the order's outstanding balance, to be paid using the payment method information collected in the next chapter.

 ## Displaying useful price information